fddemora/fddemora/README.md

 My name is Fellipe.
 I currently work as a Salesforce developer and admin.
 Most of my posts have been related to Salesforce, but I may add more.
+I have 4 certifications: Salesforce JavaScript, Salesforce Admin, Salesforce PD1, and OCA Java Programmer.
-My current goal is to get certified in Salesforce JavaScript.
+My current goal is to get certified in Salesforce Vlocity.
 :thumbsup:

 <!--